-- Stage 1: Stage one mesothelioma hasn’t spread beyond the lining of the lungs, abdomen, or heart.
-Patients in stage one have the best prognosis because the disease is easier to contain.
-The two-year survival rate is approximately 41 to 46 percent.
+- Stage 1: Stage 1 mesothelioma hasn’t spread beyond the lining of the lungs, abdomen, or heart.
+Patients in stage 1 have the best prognosis because the disease is easier to contain.
+The two-year survival rate is approximately 41% to 46%.

-- Stage 2: In stage two, mesothelioma cancer cells haven’t spread far.
-Prognosis in stage two is still favorable, but treatments are available to extend life expectancy.
-The two-year survival rate is approximately 38 percent.
+- Stage 2: In stage 2, mesothelioma cancer cells haven’t spread far.
+Prognosis in stage 2 is still favorable, but treatments are available to extend life expectancy.
+The two-year survival rate is approximately 38%.

-- Stage 3: By stage three, the cancer has spread to nearby organs and tissues.
+- Stage 3: By stage 3, the cancer has spread to nearby organs and tissues.
 Prognosis is less favorable, as the median life expectancy is approximately 16 months.

-- Stage 4: Stage four mesothelioma has the poorest prognosis.
-Patients with stage four mesothelioma survive an average of about 12 months.
+- Stage 4: Stage 4 mesothelioma has the poorest prognosis.
+Patients with stage 4 mesothelioma survive an average of about 12 months.

 Contact a Mesothelioma Attorney

-If you have been diagnosed with mesothelioma, contact the asbestos attorneys at Morgan & Morgan – you may be entitled to significant compensation.
-We’ll assign you a full team of attorneys and legal staff who will handle every phase of your mesothelioma claim for you.
+If you have been diagnosed with mesothelioma, contact the asbestos attorneys at Morgan & Morgan — you may be entitled to significant compensation.
+If we go forward with your case, we’ll assign you a full team of attorneys and legal staff who will handle every phase of your mesothelioma claim for you.
 With Morgan & Morgan, you’ll get the peace of mind you need to focus on what’s most important.
-Over 100,000 clients trust Morgan & Morgan – find out what we can do for you by scheduling a free case evaluation.
+Over 100,000 clients trust Morgan & Morgan — find out what we can do for you by scheduling a free case evaluation.